Why Do Financial Advisors Fail?

 This is troubling for a few reasons.
 First, it’s not a logical thought process.
 Being more comfortable selling to strangers than people you know means that you’re either embarrassed or don’t believe you can help… but you can!

-If you don’t believe in what you’re the advice that you’re giving, it would be natural to start with strangers.
-But, when you think you have something of great value, perhaps a ‘financial cure of cancer’, you’d first want to share it with your friends and family-and if you had time after all of that you’d share with acquaintances and strangers.
+If you don’t believe in the advice that you’re giving, it would be natural to start with strangers.
+But, when you think you have something of great value you’d first want to share it with your friends and family first and foremost, right?

 REASON # 4: Financial Advisors Don’t Ask For Referrals